-Anything that can lower the risk of developing breast cancer is called a protective factor.
-There are many lifestyle choices a person can make to minimize the risk of developing breast cancer.
-Unlike the above factors that cannot be changed, lifestyle and habits can be altered to lower the risk.
+Anything that can lower the risk of developing breast cancer is a protective factor.
+A person can make many lifestyle choices to minimize developing breast cancer.
+Lifestyle and habits, on the other hand, can be changed to lessen the risk.

 Smoking tobacco might increase your risk of getting breast cancer.
-It increases your risk of getting cancer overall, but it’s difficult to say which if there is a link between it and breast cancer in particular.
+It increases your risk of getting cancer overall.
+Still, it’s difficult to say if there is a link between it and breast cancer.

 Poisons used in the manufacture of cigarettes are released when smoked.
 These poisons can make it harder to kill cancer cells, meaning they can keep growing and replicating without being stopped.
-The poisons can also cause tumors to be created, by damaging the parts of the cells DNA that regulate growth.
+The toxins can also cause tumors to be created by damaging the parts of the cells’ DNA that regulate growth.

-Regardless, if you smoke, it is never too late to stop smoking but the sooner you stop the better and the more chance your body will have to recover.
+Regardless of whether you smoke, it is never too late to stop smoking, but the sooner you stop, the better the chance your body will have to recover.

-Not only can regular exercise help with weight loss, but it can also be a protective factor in itself.
-Studies show that those participating in higher levels of physical activity have a reduced likelihood of developing a variety of cancers compared to those people who engage in lower levels of physical activity.
+Regular exercise can help with weight loss, but it can also be a protective factor.
+Studies show that those participating in higher physical activity levels have a reduced likelihood of developing various cancers compared to those who engage in lower physical activity levels.

 Over 100 studies have demonstrated an increased risk of breast cancer with increasing alcohol consumption.
-The less alcohol you drink, the lower your risk of cancer or any type, including breast cancer.
+The less alcohol you drink, the lower your risk of cancer, including breast cancer.

-Staying away from substances and situations that have known cancer risks is a great way to lower the risk of developing breast cancer.
-The EPA has an extensive list of products that are carcinogenic, or capable of causing cancer, to humans, and another of those that are known to be human carcinogens.
+Staying away from substances and situations with known cancer risks is a great way to lower the risk of developing breast cancer.
+The EPA has an extensive list of products that are carcinogenic or capable of causing cancer to humans, and another of those known to be human carcinogens.

-Often, if there is a family history of breast cancer, women can elect to have surgery to remove their breasts; a mastectomy.
-This can happen even if the woman is displaying no signs of having breast cancer herself, as a preventative measure if the risk is high.
+Often, suppose there is a family history of breast cancer.
+In that case, women can elect to have surgery to remove their breasts, a mastectomy.
+Even if the woman displays no signs of having breast cancer herself, it can happen as a preventative measure if the risk is high.

 Breast cancer, like all cancers, can come in different stages, types, and grades.
-These vary in severity from Stage 1 which is often precancerous cells, through to stage 4 which is where the breast cancer has metastasized to completely different parts of the body.
+In Stage 1, there are often precancerous cells.
+In Stage 4, breast cancer has spread to completely other parts of the body.